Summer blog on sweat: why we sweat, what it indicates, how its good for us and how to hydrate. Beat the heat with Ayurvedic Care for Pitta!

 Nature provides the template of health.
 If you pay attention to what is happening in the change of seasons, you can support and enhance your own healing.
 If you are unsure about which dosha applies to you - vata, pitta or kapha, speak to Dr. Leena Athparia, ND for a customized assessment.
 At this current time of uncertainty in the world, this is a crucial time for us learn and draw inspiration from the beautiful season of rebirth - spring!

-Dr. Leena Athparia is a naturopathic doctor at Naturopathic Foundations with a focus in chronic disease and health promotion with Ayurveda.
+Dr. Leena Sripada is a naturopathic doctor with a focus in chronic disease and health promotion with Ayurveda.
 She has a keen interest in Ayurvedic nutrition and lifestyle.
-If you would like to work with Dr. Athpariaplease call the clinic at 905-940-2727 to book an appointment.
+If you would like to work with her, you can book a complimentary meet n greet or appointment here.

 Connecting with Nature: Grow Herbs & Veggies